 CLICHED TILL THE VERY END

-True, Game Arts has a way of retelling the same Story in its games, Lunar SSS, Lunar Eternal Blue and Grandia 1 all have an awfully similar tale ( While there was a rumored Lunar 3 in the works I consider the first Grandia a spiritual successor of both Sega CD Lunars.)
+True, Game Arts has a way of retelling the same Story in its games, Lunar SSS, Lunar Eternal Blue and Grandia 1 all have an awfully similar tale ( While there was a rumored Lunar 3 in the works I consider the first Grandia a spiritual successor to both Sega CD Lunars.)
 Grandia 2’s tale was more original in some ways which is why I decided to exclude the title from that list.
 Either way the story is simple.
-Boy meets girl, boy and girl fall in love at first sight, boy completely drools over the girl while the girls tries to hide what she feels, and yada, yada, yada.
+Boy meets girl, boy and girl fall in love at first sight, boy completely drools over the girl while the girl tries to hide what she feels, and yada, yada, yada.

-Unfortunately, Grandia 3 breaks the tradition of strong story telling that had made Game Arts one of best RPG developers in history.
+Unfortunately, Grandia 3 breaks the tradition of strong story telling that has made Game Arts one of best RPG developers in history.
 The Strong characters, the compelling story, and the “Grand” sense of adventure are all sadly missing, perhaps the developers left them somewhere in the “Sky”.

-The Sky, from the J Pop intro, which was exciting and showed that in terms of production values the game was up there with the best RPGs from Square Enix itself (While Game Arts developed the game Square published it), one thing that became clear was that the Sky would some how become an important part of the story in the game.
-An indeed the Story starts out unusually strong, with a Teenager in his late teens named Yuki, who with his friend Rotts, is building a plane, Yuki’s dream is to fly to the main continent to meet his hero Schmidt, who presumably is the greatest pilot that ever lived.
+The Sky, from the J Pop intro, which was exciting and showed that in terms of production values the game was up there with the best RPGs from Square Enix itself (While Game Arts developed the game SquareEnix published it), one thing that became clear was that the ‘Sky’ would some how become an important part of the story in the game.
+An indeed, the Story starts out unusually strong, with a Teenager in his late teens named Yuki, who along with his friend Rotts, is building a plane, Yuki’s dream is to fly to the main continent to meet his hero Schmidt, who presumably is the greatest pilot that ever lived.

-Seriously his mom looks and acts like a fifteen year old girl (which really makes her a fifteen year old), which made the game interesting a fun, from there you will go through a series of events that will lead Yuki and Miranda to meet with a beautiful blonde Elf girl that is well… on the run.
+Seriously, his mom looks and acts like a fifteen year old girl (which really makes her a fifteen year old in my book), and that weird JRPG troupe made those sections of the game interesting and fun.
+From there you will go through a series of events that will lead Yuki and Miranda to meet with a beautiful blonde Elf girl that is well… on the run.

 Even with the predictability of the Yuki/Alfina love saga, the game still remained interesting, Miranda, and Alonso, themselves had an interesting love story going on, and I was always intrigued by the fact that I wanted to meet Yuki’s real father.
-Unfortunately, after reaching Mendi City the plot will auto destroy itself.
+Unfortunately, after reaching Mendi City the plot auto destroys itself.

-Lets put it like this Miranda was the only character I truly cared about in the whole game, and she leaves the party in the first 5 hours, which was a bummer, I wont spoil anything else, but be aware that this tale is as predictable and as mind numbingly boring as it gets.
+Lets put it like this; Miranda was the only character I truly cared about in the whole game, and she leaves the party in the first 5 hours, which was a bummer, I wont spoil anything else, but be aware that this tale is as predictable and as mind numbingly boring as it gets.

-Yuki has to be one of the worst protagonists ever in the history of RPG gaming, of course the blame doesn’t fall solely on him, the story that surrounds him is a silly and as predictable as RPG stories can get which is a shame.
+Yuki has to be one of the worst protagonists ever in the history of RPG gaming, of course the blame doesn’t fall solely on him, the story that surrounds him is as silly and as predictable, as RPG stories can get which is a shame.

 The only saving grace in the plot might be Raven, who doesn’t get much screen time but when he shows up, he usually does something meaningful.

-In the first two Grandia’s both worlds were split into two, by “The End of the World” In the first game, and in Grandia 2 by the Granacliffs.
-In Grandia 3 that is no longer the case, yeah there is a verse realm which is sort of a parallel world to the “real world” but you never really do anything meaning full in the verse realm so scratch that option.
+In the first two Grandia’s both worlds were split into two, by “The End of the World” in the first game, and in Grandia 2 by the Granacliffs.
+In Grandia 3, that is no longer the case, yeah there is a verse realm which is sort of a parallel world to the “real world” but you never really do anything meaning full in the verse realm, so scratch that option.

 And what about the Sky you ask?
 Well nothing at all, yeah Yuki flies a plane, but so did Cid in FFVII, and pretty much any RPG character that ever had to traverse a world map!
 One would think the sky hid a mystery and what not, by the way the game was being advertised, but the sky theme is never really played with at its fullest…pointless really.

-A predictable love story surrounded by an even more predictable and blatant plot, puts this tale along the mediocre stories of the RPG world, which is a terrible thing when you consider that it once upon a time it was Game Arts who was the king of Story telling in RPG games.
+A predictable love story surrounded by an even more predictable and blatant over all plot, puts this tale along the mediocre stories of the RPG world, which is a terrible thing when you consider that once upon a time it was Game Arts who was the king of Story telling in RPG games.
 Perhaps I should have gone with Kingdom Hearts 2 instead….

-Anfog Village is the first place you ever see in the game, and I must say that it is also the best looking place in the whole game, in terms of design, by this I am not saying that the game’s other wonderful looking locales are bad, but they are more of the standard kind of thing you would expect from a top notch RPG, Anfog really had an unique feel, and it was just a beautiful place.
+Anfog Village is the first place you see in the game, and I must say that it is also the best looking place in the whole game, in terms of design, by this I am not saying that the game’s other wonderful looking locales are bad, but they are more of the standard kind of thing you would expect from a top notch RPG, Anfog really had an unique feel, and it was just a beautiful place.

 It is clear here that the quality of the artistry in Game Arts is as good as ever, even if there isn’t a big variety of locales in the game.
-The character animation is flawless especially in the well done cut scenes, but their designs seems some what uninspired, Yuki looks dumb, Alfina looks too much like Elena but with pointy ears, and the rest of the cast is generic as well, Emelious and Raven might be the strongest two designs in the game.
+The character animation is flawless especially in the well done cut scenes, but their designs seems some what uninspired.
+Yuki looks dumb, Alfina looks too much like Elena but with pointy ears, and the rest of the cast is generic as well, Emelious and Raven might be the strongest two designs in the game.

-In terms of Art work however, I still prefer the first Grandia over any of the titles in the series.
+In terms of Art work however, I still prefer the first Grandia over any of the other titles in the series.

 NORIYUKI IWADARE NOW ON TOP CLASS

-What we have here in this game music wise is an excellent soundtrack that is a little stronger than the one he composed for Radiata.
-While excellent, he has stuck too much to tradition and there are only a few truly original tracks I would like him to take more risks more often in order to create more original stuff.
+What we have here in this game, music wise, is an excellent soundtrack that is a little stronger than the one he composed for Radiata.
+While excellent, he has stuck too much to tradition and there are only a few truly original tracks.
+I would like him to take risks more often in order to create more original stuff.

-The Acting is merely ok, I couldn’t take Alfina’s voice, it was too high and annoying, Yuki does respectably well, as Emelious and Raven do.
-Yet the best combination of Actors in this series came in Grandia 2, Grandia 3 is a little better off that Grandia but only a little, shame on SquareEnix for not handling the situation with proper care.
+The Acting is merely ok, I couldn’t take Alfina’s voice, it was too high and annoying, Yuki does respectably well, as doEmelious and Raven.
+Yet, the best combination of Actors in this series came in Grandia 2, Grandia 3 is a little better off than Grandia 1, but only a little.
+Shame on SquareEnix for not handling the situation with proper care.

 Now onto that intro song, “In the Sky” by Miz, a song that also plays during some key scenes in the game.
 I have read in respected magazines negative comments about it, and my answer to those editors is ….DEAL WITH IT!
-Yeah the Song is too popish, it almost sounds like something Hilary duff would sing, but I have always believed that J Pop is deeply connected with Mexican pop (as they both sound alike), and this song does nothing to change that thought, the track itself sounds like Mexican rock pop, listen to Mexican teenage hottie Belinda’s CD and you will see that the style is impeccably similar.
+Yeah the Song is too popish, it almost sounds like something Hilary Duff would sing, but I have always believed that J Pop is deeply connected with Mexican pop (as they both sound alike), and this song does nothing to change that thought, the track itself sounds like Mexican rock pop, listen to Mexican teenage hottie Belinda’s CD and you will see that the style is impeccably similar.

 Personally I like this music, true, this series has never been one to go for the “pop” impulses like the FF series or KH games have, but in an era where the genre has been commercialized to the point that the games are actually being developed for the mainstream gamers rather than for a cult of a select few, I think this was necessary.

 A WORTHY GAME FOR NEW PLAYERS

-Its hard to recommend this game to the hardcore RPG crowd if only because they have seen this story told so many times and in better ways before, but I am sure that those loyal to the series like me will eventually find their way to the game.
+Its hard to recommend this game to the hardcore RPG crowd, if only because they have seen this story told so many times and in better ways before, but I am sure that those loyal to the series like me, will eventually find their way to the game.

-However as I played through Disc 2 of the game I kept telling myself that maybe I should have bought KH 2 instead.
-As it stands now, this is the FF8 of the Grandia series, a small misstep that would be easily forgiven if it we are treated to a FF9 caliber title, when the inevitable Grandia 4 rolls around the corner, in the next generation of Consoles.
+However, as I played through Disc 2 of the game, I kept telling myself that maybe I should have bought KH 2 instead.
+As it stands now, this is the FF8 of the Grandia series, a small misstep that would be easily forgiven if it we are treated to a FF9 caliber title, when the inevitable Grandia 4 rolls around the corner in the next generation of Consoles.

-Story: 5.0-Starts Original and Strong, then it turns into SUPER CLICHED, predictable and weak.
+Starts Original and Strong, then it turns into SUPER CLICHED, predictable and weak.
 Unlike other Game Arts games, the characters and the dialog didn’t even bother to try to save the category, and thus it earns a 5.